Irish Castles for Sale in Ireland

 1. Cloghan Castle in Ireland

 New to the market is Cloghan Castle, a vine-covered beauty built on 152 acres of lush and wooded land.
 This is considered the oldest inhabited castle in Ireland and was built by an Irishman named Eoghan O’Madden, a Gaelic chieftain who owned more land than any chieftain before him.
-His story is fascinating in its own right, as he travelled on many crusades with his father and married a Norman woman, probably one who he met on his crusades.
-In 1601, after an attack which left the structure damaged by fire, the Crown gave Cloghan Castle to Sir John Moore, and it stayed in his family for close to eighty years.
+His story is fascinating in its own right, as he traveled on many crusades with his father and married a Norman woman, probably one who he met on his crusades.
+In 1601, after an attack that left the structure damaged by fire, the Crown gave Cloghan Castle to Sir John Moore, and it stayed in his family for close to eighty years.